uvicmakerlab/LongNowOfUlysses/English507/NeedsAssessment/hansenNeeds.md

 1. To compile a comprehensive database of all of the translations, etc. of *Ulysses*, which includes bibliographic and contextual information.
 2. To use Google Earth to annotate the global movement of *Ulysses* since 1922.
+3. To learn how to shift focus when things are not working out, and to find alternate solutions.
+4. To create a timeline in TimelinesJS, and embed it into a Wordpress.org site.